 - Use pain medicines such as ibuprofen (Motrin, Advil), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol) for pain.

 - Try ice and heat.
 Use an ice pack for 15 to 20 minutes every few hours.
 Wrap the ice pack in a towel to protect your skin.
-Alternate the cold pack with a heating pad.
+Alternate the cold pack with a heating pad on low setting.
 Don't use a heating pad for longer than 20 minutes at a time.